wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.5 =
+* Added: a /mu-plugins folder containing custom hooks, the alo-easymail_custom-hooks.php is now deprecated
+* Added: a hook: 'alo_easymail_bounce_email_unsubscribed'
+* Fixed: some missing alt attribute in image tags
+* Some fixes and improvements by Wojtek Szałkiewicz
+* New post placeholders by Wojtek Szałkiewicz: /mu-plugins/alo-easymail_multiple-posts-placeholder.php

 = 2.4.18 =
 * Added: bounce management (thanks to: https://github.com/cfortune/PHP-Bounce-Handler)